S. Suresh Babu

-S. Suresh Babu (born 14 March 1976) is an Indian atmospheric scientist and the head of the Aerosols and Radiative Forcing Section at the Space Physics Laboratory of Vikram Sarabhai Space Centre.
+S. Suresh Babu (born 14 March 1976) is an Indian atmospheric scientist and the head of the Aerosols, Trace gases and Radiative Forcing (ATRF) branch at the Space Physics Laboratory of Vikram Sarabhai Space Centre.
 Known for his studies on the Atmospheric aerosols, Babu is a recipient of the Young Scientist or Associate Award of all the three major Indian science academies namely, National Academy of Sciences, India, Indian Academy of Sciences and Indian National Science Academy.
 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, for his contributions to Earth, Atmosphere, Ocean and Planetary Sciences in 2017.

 Biography

 Babu was born on 14 March 1976 in the south Indian state of Kerala.
 His undergraduate studies were at the University College Thiruvananthapuram of the University of Kerala from where he earned an MSc in physics in 1998 before continuing at the institution to obtain an MPhil in 2000.
 Enrolling at the same university for his doctoral studies, he did his research at Vikram Sarabhai Space Centre (VSSC) to secure a PhD in 2005.
-Subsequently, he joined the Space Physics Laboratory of VSSC where he heads the Aerosols and Radiative Forcing Section holding the position of a scientist grade SF.
+Subsequently, he joined the Space Physics Laboratory of VSSC where he heads the Aerosols Trace gases and Radiative Forcing (ATRF) branch holding the position of a scientist grade SG.